procitec/pyside/sources/pyside6/doc/developer/mypy-correctness.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If there is a mixed overloading of methods and static or class methods, mypy
 believes this is an error.
-In a few cases we have this situation, and since
+In a first version, we fixed this rare situation
-this is again treated as a "misc" error, we only disable this when it
-happens.
+by suppressing this "misc" error.
+But when moving to correct positional-only
+parameters (PEP 570) this suppression created unsolvable follow-up errors.
+The cleaner solution was to remove the static methods and prefer the normal methods.

 See function ``is_inconsistent_overload()`` of module
-``pyi_generator`` which checks if "self" is always or never an argument.
+``layout`` which checks if "self" is always or never an argument.
-This is again marked by an inline comment "# type: ignore[misc]".

 Conclusion and Future